Recalling my first crush, on this Children’s TV Star in the 70s…

-So we all have first crushes as a kid, and he was mine.
+So we all have first crushes as a kid, and Cheggers was mine.
 This was back in the 1970s when I was an approx 8 or 9-year-old girl, and long before JR in Dallas and just before Blue Peter presenter Christopher Wenner.
-And way before Chris Hemsworth was even conceived..
+And all of these way before Chris Hemsworth was even conceived.
 So now that particular school girl crush confession is out the way, on with my memories of Keith Chegwin… or as we kids knew him as Cheggers (always).

 Multi Coloured Swap Shop (1976-82)

-Multi Coloured Swap Shop – opening titles, flares, http://www.youtube.com
+Multi Coloured Swap Shop – opening titles, flares

-Presented by Noel Edmonds, who my father wound me up for years was actually called Ernest Peabody in real life.
+It was presented by Noel Edmonds, who my father wound me up for years was actually called Ernest Peabody in real life.
 Until I discovered the truth via the internet.
 Decades later.
-In this programme Chegwin was the roving reporter, where he’d visit a random British town – revealed during the show and there he’d organise toy swaps with the local kids.
+In this programme, Chegwin was the roving reporter, where he’d visit a random British town – revealed during the show and there he’d organise toy swaps with the local kids.
 Once he was rumoured to appear in my then home town, Aberdeen, so donning my best outfit I prepared to meet my idol.
 I made my way to the venue with my autograph book, but he wasn’t there.

 Another moment where Cheggers broke my heart in the 70s was when it was announced on John Craven’s Newsround (1972-) – a news programme for kids famed for telling us the news in kiddy friendly fashion – he was getting married to his then Swap Shop co-presenter, Maggie Philbin.
 And they announced it in the Blue Peter Garden too…my fave telly programme at the time.